 Ongoing counseling and support are essential in all treatment strategies.

 "Opioid" is a term for a number of substances derived from the opium poppy and their synthetic and semisynthetic variations.
-Opioids have a legitimate medical use as powerful pain relievers Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more .
+Opioids have a legitimate medical use as powerful pain relievers Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more .
 They include codeine (which has a low potential for dependence), oxycodone (alone and in various combinations, such as oxycodone plus acetaminophen), meperidine, morphine, pentazocine, and hydromorphone.
 Methadone taken by mouth and fentanyl taken by a skin patch are used for chronic severe pain.
 Heroin is a potent opioid that is illegal in the United States but is used in very limited treatment applications in other countries.

 Abuse of opioids is relatively common, because these drugs are widely available and cause an exaggerated sense of well-being.
 People can become dependent on any opioid.
-(See also Drug Use and Abuse Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more .)
+(See also Drug Use and Abuse Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more .)

-Serious dependence and addiction rarely occur when people use opioids to treat a brief episode of severe pain (for example from a burn or broken bone).
-Although many people who use opioids to relieve pain for more than several days feel some mild symptoms of opioid withdrawal when they stop, people who take opioids for a long time to treat chronic pain are at increased risk of developing a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more .
+Serious dependence and addiction rarely occur when people use opioids to treat a brief episode of severe pain (for example, from a burn or broken bone).
+Although many people who use opioids to relieve pain for more than several days feel some mild symptoms of opioid withdrawal when they stop, people who take opioids for a long time to treat chronic pain are at increased risk of developing a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more .

 Tolerance can develop after a few days of continued opioid use.
 That is, people need more and more of a drug to feel the effects originally produced by a smaller amount.
 People may become more tolerant to some effects than to others.
 Although people with a substance use disorder often have tolerance to a drug, having tolerance by itself does not mean that a person has a substance use disorder.